aio-libs/aiohttp/docs/deployment.rst

 for handling incoming requests.

 In opposite to deployment with :ref:`bare Nginx
-<aiohttp-deployment-nginx-supervisord>` the solution doesn't need to
+<aiohttp-deployment-nginx-supervisord>` the solution does not need to
 manually run several aiohttp processes and use tool like supervisord for monitoring it.
 But nothing is for free: running aiohttp application under gunicorn is slightly slower.